 Leaks on your internal plumbing system, outdoor sprinkler, and service line aren't always obvious and can lead to substantial water bills.
 Many leaks are simple fixes, while others may require a plumber.

 WaterOne is responsible for repairing leaks on water meters and public water mains.
 Internal leaks, sprinkler leaks, and leaks on the customer's service line - running between the service connection and the building - are the homeowner's responsibility.
 This includes all pipes between the service connection and the structure, irrigation systems, and indoor plumbing.

-To help you determine what may have caused your higher-than-normal water usage, check your daily water usage data in MyAccount.
-In MyAccount, you can:
+To help you determine what may have caused your higher-than-normal water usage, check your daily water usage data in Usage & Services.
+In Usage & Services, you can:

 - View Daily Water Usage: With the Connect "view usage details" feature, you can get a detailed look at your water usage data.